 (talking about time-saving!)

 And even if some habit is not a daily one, no worries.

-Simply ignore the days when you’re not suppose to perform it.
+Simply ignore the days when you’re not supposed to perform it.

-Those were some of the biggest benefits a habit tracker has to offer.
+Those were some of the biggest habit tracker benefits that you can get from using it.

 To my mind, at least… 🙂